-Diwali or Deepawali, the biggest festival of Hindus is celebrated in whole India in the month of October- November.
+Diwali or Deepawali, the biggest festival of Hindus, is celebrated in the whole of India in the month of October – November.

-Diwali is a five-day festival having a great historical importance signifying the triumph of good over evil.
+Diwali is a five-day festival having great historical importance signifying the triumph of good over evil.

 Not only Hindus but other religions also celebrate it for different reasons.
 For Jains, Diwali marks the attainment of Moksha or nirvana by Mahavira in 527 BC.
 Sikhs celebrate it as Bandhi Chhor Diwas (The Celebration of Freedom) of Guru Hargobind.

-But largely it is celebrated by Hindus which mark it as the festival of the year and remember the return of Lord Rama, along with Sita and Lakshman, from the 14-year-long exile and after vanquishing the demon-king Ravana.
+Largely it is celebrated by Hindus, which mark it as the festival of the year.
+It remembers the return of Lord Rama, along with Sita and Lakshman, from 14-year-long exile and after vanquishing the demon-king Ravana.

 Why We Celebrate Diwali?

 Diwali or Deepawali is often known as the “Festival of Lights.”
 It symbolizes the victory of good over evil and establishes truth and righteousness.
-We are celebrating Diwali from many years.
+We have been celebrating Diwali for many years.
 The main reason behind the celebration is related to Hindu mythology.
-It marks the return of Lord Rama along with his brother Laxman and wife Sita to Ayodhya after serving 14 years of exile.
+It marks Lord Rama’s return and his brother Laxman and wife Sita to Ayodhya after serving 14 years of exile.
 During the exile, Lord Rama had conquered Ravana, the demon king of Lanka.

 How Diwali is Celebrated?